TNamdarian/saranamdarian/README.md

 # Testing
 I used [W3C CSS validation](https://jigsaw.w3.org/css-validator/#validate_by_input) and [W3C Markup Validation](https://validator.w3.org/#validate_by_input) to check the validity of the website code.

+##COMBATIBILITY
+To ensure a broad range of users can successfully view/use the site, I tested it across all major browsers in both desktop and mobile configuration.

+* Chrome
+* Edge
+* Firefox
+* Safari
+* Internet Explorer

 # Further testing
 I asked my friends and family to click on the deployed link on their devices especially iPads and 17" and bigger laptops which I do not personally own.
 I added further bootstrap paadding and margin and CSS media queries to make the website responsive on all devices.